saezlab/tum-bc/README.md

 python script.py
 ```

+Should the environment not be active, activate it using `poetry shell`.

 The adapter needs to connect to a running instance of the CKG Neo4j graph.
 The
 authentication for the connection to Neo4j can be configured in the
 configuration file (`config/neo4j_config.yaml`) or directly in the `adapter.py`